 - Experience or fear of any form of abuse, violence, or bullying

 - Internal negative self-talk

 - Unrealistic expectations

 Sometimes the cause of stress is not clear.
-People with mental health issues, such as depression or anxiety may feel more stress and get stressed more easily, however, high stress can also lead to mental health issues.
+The pressure and stress of depression or anxiety can lead to mental health issues.
 A traumatic event can lead to post-traumatic stress disorder (PTSD)